azathioprine film-coated tablets

 Always protect yourself from the sun while you are taking Azathioprine GH.
 If you go out in the sun, wear a hat, protective clothing and use sunscreen.

-Tell your doctor immediately if you notice any lumps on your body, any new moles or changes in existing moles or if you feel unwell.
+Tell your doctor immediately if you notice any new moles or changes in existing moles, any lumps on your body, or if you feel unwell.
 Azathioprine GH lowers your body's immune system and may increase your risk of skin and other cancers while you are taking this medicine.

 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.
 Otherwise your doctor may think that it was not effective and change your treatment unnecessarily.

 Things you must not do

 Do not take Azathioprine GH to treat any other complaints unless your doctor tells you to.